dev-dpoudel/apbs-gateway-wiki/docs/serviceRequests.md

 ### CBS Response

 User can view the actual response forwared via the CBS.
-To view such details, click on the file icon undet the Request No. Upon successful click, user can see the response details.
-To hide the response details, user can again click on the same file button.
+To view such details, click on the **file icon** under the Request No. Upon successful click, user can see the response details.
+To hide the response details, user can again click on the same **file** button.

 ![transaction cbd details](images/transaction_cbs_details.png)